-Before applying to the doctoral program, however, applicants must have completed at least 2 years of related coursework in subjects like math, chemistry, biology and physics.
+However, before applying to the doctoral program, applicants must have completed at least 2 years of related coursework in subjects like math, chemistry, biology, and physics, according to the U.S Bureau of Labor Statistics Occupational Handbook.
 After this coursework is completed, students can enter a program of their choice to start their Pharm.D. degree.

 In every state, you must first take a series of 2 examinations that test your decision making capabilities as a provider of pharmaceutical drugs and knowledge of pharmacy law.